-Butterflying the bird and using combi steam to achieve a hot and fast but very moist cooking environment is a game change for weeknight meals; so much so that I hope you never have need to buy a supermarket roasted chicken again.
+Butterflying the bird and using combi steam for a hot and fast (but moist) cooking environment is a game changer; so much so that I hope you never want to buy a supermarket roasted chicken again.

 This recipe is infinitely adaptable.
-Because chicken takes well to so many different flavors, once you’ve mastered the basic method you’ll be able to use it for all sorts of delicious dinners.
+Chicken takes well to so many different flavors, once you’ve mastered the method you’ll use it for all sorts of delicious dinners.

 All-in-one combi steam chicken and buttery rice

-This pilaf style rice is cooked with herb and spice-rubbed chicken thighs in one glorious dish which goes from oven to table and plate to belly in record time.
+This pilaf-style rice is cooked with herb and spice-rubbed chicken thighs in one glorious dish which goes straight from oven to table.

-Steam oven baked chicken and rice is my eldest son’s favorite dinner and I can see why: the chicken is tender and savory, with its juices soaking into the rice below for maximum flavor, and the rice is fluffy and perfectly cooked, with a richness from sweet onions and a surprisingly small amount of butter.
+Steam oven baked chicken and rice is my eldest son’s favorite dinner and I can see why: the chicken is tender and savory, the juices soaking into the rice below for maximum flavor.
+The rice is fluffy and perfectly cooked, with a richness that comes from a surprisingly small amount of butter.
 Served with a crisp green salad, it’s a family meal to please almost everyone.

 Get the recipe for Steam Oven Baked Chicken and Rice.